-Adapted from my peanut butter maple cookies with dark chocolate and sea salt, I’ve made them vegan by replacing the egg with a flax egg.
-Never really knowing how that swap will work out in different recipes, I usually accept defeat before even glancing inside the oven.
-But, this time, it worked like a charm.
+Adapted from my peanut butter maple cookies with dark chocolate and sea salt, I've made them vegan cookies by replacing the egg with a flax egg.

 Make a Salted Plains recipe?
 I’d love to see!
 Tag your creations on Instagram with #saltedplains!